buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

                     └── detect
 ```
 > **Note**
 > For cross-compile buildpacks like Paketo, it looks easy to add a step to their Makefile to compile and separate the binaries following this structure.
+It is important to mention
+> that the final buildpack image will not change, this will only change the buildpack structure from `pack` perspective

 In case, this folder structure is not suitable for Buildpack Authors: